 1st prize winner receives £200 for plus £200 will go to the science department of that school,

 2nd prize winner receives £150 plus £150 will go to the science department of that school.

 3rd prize winner receives £100 plus £100 will go to the science department of that school.

 Higher education category:

 3rd prize winner receives £100

 Mentors will be able to discuss the various skills needed for a career in science communication, and give winners advice based on their own career experiences.
-Sessions will typically be taken via email or Skype, but for UK entrants the Biochemical Society may pay reasonable travel expenses to reach the session.
+Sessions will typically be taken via email or Skype.